List of carnivorans described in the 21st century: Qinling panda, Ailuropoda melanoleuca qinlingensis (2005)

 In 2005, it was announced that research had concluded that the giant panda (Ailuropoda melanoleuca) population in the Qinling Mountains, China, was sufficiently different from other pandas to warrant the creation of a new subspecies, Ailuropoda melanoleuca qinlingensis.
 Among other differences, the Qinling panda has brown and white coloration, replacing the familiar black and white fur of typical giant pandas.

-"Cat-fox" (2005)

-In December 2005, pictures (taken in 2003) of a potential new species of carnivoran, known in the press as the "cat-fox" were published.
-The images were taken by a night-time camera trap set by the WWF on the Indonesian side of Borneo.
-At first sight, they seem to show some kind of viverrid, slightly larger than a cat, with red fur.
-Some speculated that the creature could be the rare Hose's palm civet (Diplogale hosei), or another known species like the bay cat, and that there was not enough evidence to claim that it was a new species.
-It was later argued that the animal on the photos may in fact be the poorly known Thomas' flying squirrel (Aeromys thomasi), or potentially the red giant flying squirrel (Petaurista petaurista).

 Lowe's servaline genet, Genetta servalina lowei (2002)

 In 2002, Lowe's servaline genet (Genetta servalina lowei) was photographed by a camera trap in Tanzania.
 Its rediscovery marks the first time the viverrid had been recorded since its type specimen, a single pelt, was collected in 1932.

 Mellivora capensis buechneri (2000)

 A new subspecies of the honey badger was discovered in Turkmenistan in 2000.
 It is similar to the subspecies M. c. indica and M. c. inaurita, but has differences, including a larger size.

 Civettictis civetta pauli (2000)

 A new subspecies of the African civet was described based on a skull found in December 1999 in southeastern Djibouti.